adamlilith/enmSdm/README.md

 # enmSdm
-This package is a complement to the popular **dismo** package for R by Robert Hijmans.
-Its contains a suite of efficiency functions for preparing data, training and evaluating *species distribution models*, and comparing ecological niches.
+This package is a complement to the popular `dismo` package for R by Robert Hijmans.
+Its contains a suite of efficiency functions for preparing data, training and evaluating species distribution models, and comparing ecological niches.

 You can install this package in R using these commands:

 `install.packages('devtools') # if you haven't done this already`
 `library(devtools)`
-`install_github('adamlilith/omnibus')`
-`install_github('adamlilith/statisfactory')`
 `install_github('adamlilith/enmSdm')`

 NB: If for some reason these commands don't work, you can install the package(s) by downloading the latest zip/tar file from the `zipTarFiles` directory and installing the package(s) manually.
+If you do this, you will also have to install the `omnibus` and `statisfactory` packages, which are on GitHub under my account.

 ## Data preparation ##
 * `geoFold`: Generate geographically distinct k-folds
 * `geoThin` and `geoThinApprox`: Geographically thin points

 ## Model training ###
-* `trainByCrossValid`: Wrapper for implementing any "trainXYZ" function across cross-validation folds
+* `trainByCrossValid`: Wrapper for implementing any `trainXYZ` function across cross-validation folds
 * `trainBrt`: Boosted regression trees (BRTs)
 * `trainCrf`: Conditional regression trees (CRFs)
 * `trainGam`: Generalized additive models (GAMs)